 4.2.1.
 To assist verifiers and applicants for warrant in cases where there is doubt on whether proposals satisfy the regulations or whether continuing requirements need to be imposed as conditions of the warrant, Scottish Ministers may give a view on the matter.
 Verifiers must have regard to any view given when determining the application.
+The term 'must have regard to' means the verifier must give genuine consideration to the view expressed before determining the application for building warrant.
 It should be noted that a formal view will not be given on matters certified by an approved certifier of design.

-4.2.2.
+- 4.2.2.
 Either the applicant for warrant or the verifier may choose to request a view.
-However, a view is only given if, in the words of the Act, the BSD (on behalf of Scottish Ministers) 'think fit'.
-It will be regarded as unusual to give a view if only one party seeks to approach the BSD.
-The intention is not to act as an unofficial appeal mechanism but to assist where there is genuine doubt as to the extent to which a proposal meets the regulations.

-4.2.3.
-A referral for a view should be emailed, or otherwise sent to the BSD.
-A response is given within 48 hours, stating whether the BSD is prepared to give a view, what the relevant fee is and when a response will be given.
-The timing depends on the nature of the query and whether sufficient information accompanies the referral.
-Only the minimum information and drawings need to accompany a referral but further details may be requested if thought necessary.
-Applicants must then confirm that they accept timescale and verifiers that they will pay the relevant fee.
-The BSD website will give details of the fee, which will vary on a case-by-case basis.

-4.2.4.
-The BSD does not normally consult on their view as it is intended to be a fast response service.
-Where the opinions of other parties, for example Historic Environment Scotland, may be useful, consultation should take place before the BSD view is sought.
-If the BSD consider appropriate consultation has not taken place, the view can include a recommendation to the verifier or the warrant applicant to consult specifically on the matter.
+However, a view is only given if, in the words of the Act, Scottish Ministers 'think fit'.
+It will be regarded as unusual to give a view if only one party seeks to approach BSD.
+The intention is not to act as an unofficial appeal mechanism but to assist where there is genuine doubt as to the extent to which a proposal meets the regulations. - 4.2.3.
+An application for a view should be emailed, or a paper application posted to BSD.
+A response is given within 48 hours, stating whether Scottish Ministers will give a view and when a final response will be given.
+The timing depends on the nature of the query and whether sufficient information accompanies the application.
+Only the minimum information and drawings need accompany an application but further details may be requested if necessary.
+No fee is payable when making an application for a view. - 4.2.4.
+BSD does not normally consult on their view as it is intended to be a fast response service.
+Where the opinions of other parties, for example Historic Environment Scotland, may be useful, consultation should take place before a view is sought.
+If BSD consider appropriate consultation has not taken place, the view can include a recommendation to the verifier or the warrant applicant to consult specifically on the matter. - 4.2.5.

-4.2.5.
 A view is sent to both verifier and applicant.
-The verifier will be accompanied by an invoice.
-Where the BSD consider it may be useful, views are published more widely and can be found online at https://www.gov.scot/policies/building-standards/
+Where BSD consider it may be useful, views are published more widely and can be found online at Building standards gov.scot (www.gov.scot).

-4.2.6.
-Where approved certifiers of design are seeking advice on the extent to which proposals satisfy the regulations in terms of either the matters to be certified or their relationship to other aspects of design, the BSD may give advice but may charge a fee, depending on the extent of the work involved in considering the case.
-Unlike a view given by Scottish Ministers to a verifier and/or an applicant, a verifier is not required to have regard to this advice and a certifier is not obliged to present it.

-PROCESS OF OBTAINING A VIEW FROM SCOTTISH MINISTERS
+Figure 3 Views

+Process of Obtaining a View From Scottish Ministers
-1. In practice the Building Standards Division will receive the reference and issue the view on behalf of Scottish Ministers.

-2. Normally a reference will only be accepted if it comes from both parties.
+- 1. In practice Building Standards Division will receive the application and issue the view on behalf of Scottish Ministers. - 2.
+Normally an application will only be accepted if it comes from both parties.